Staying Warm During Cold Weather Photography

 There are two main ways to stay warm:

-- Internal Heat: Generating heat through exertion and retaining it with insulation and clothing.
+- Internal Heat: Generating heat through exertion and retaining it with external insulation and clothing.

 - External Heat: Absorbing heat from external sources like a wood stove, chemical hand warmers, or hot fluids.